How to Get Into Weill Cornell Medical School: Requirements and Strategies

 Part 5: Weill Cornell Medical School interview

 Cornell typically interviews around 10% of the MD applications they receive each year.
-In the 2023–2024 application cycle, all interviews were held virtually and the same can be expected for the 2024-2025 cycle.
+For the 2025–2026 application cycle, all interviews will be held virtually, just like the previous few years.

 If you meet Cornell’s admission criteria and are chosen for an interview, you should expect a full day of meetings with admissions personnel, a virtual tour of the medical campus, talks with current medical students, and, finally, two open-file interviews with members of the admissions committee.